Milankovitch cycles

 Milankovitch cycles describe the collective effects of changes in the Earth's movements on its climate over thousands of years.
-The term was coined and named after Serbian geophysicist and astronomer Milutin Milanković.
-In the 1920s, he hypothesized that variations in eccentricity, axial tilt, and precession combined to result in cyclical variations in the intra-annual and latitudinal distribution of solar radiation at the Earth's surface, and that this orbital forcing strongly influenced the Earth's climatic patterns.
+The phenomenon is named after the Serbian geophysicist and astronomer Milutin Milanković.
+In the 1920s, he provided a more definitive and quantitative analysis than James Croll's earlier hypothesis that variations in eccentricity, axial tilt, and precession combined to result in cyclical variations in the intra-annual and latitudinal distribution of solar radiation at the Earth's surface, and that this orbital forcing strongly influenced the Earth's climatic patterns.

 Earth movements

 The Earth's rotation around its axis, and revolution around the Sun, evolve over time due to gravitational interactions with other bodies in the Solar System.
 The variations are complex, but a few cycles are dominant.

 The Earth's orbit varies between nearly circular and mildly elliptical (its eccentricity varies).
-When the orbit is more elongated, there is more variation in the distance between the Earth and the Sun, and in the amount of Solar Radiation, at different times in the year.
+When the orbit is more elongated, there is more variation in the distance between the Earth and the Sun, and in the amount of solar radiation, at different times in the year.
 In addition, the rotational tilt of the Earth (its obliquity) changes slightly.
 A greater tilt makes the seasons more extreme.
 Finally, the direction in the fixed stars pointed to by the Earth's axis changes (axial precession), while the Earth's elliptical orbit around the Sun rotates (apsidal precession).
 The combined effect of precession with eccentricity is that proximity to the Sun occurs during different astronomical seasons.

 Milankovitch studied changes in these movements of the Earth, which alter the amount and location of solar radiation reaching the Earth.
 This is known as solar forcing (an example of radiative forcing).
 Milankovitch emphasized the changes experienced at 65° north due to the great amount of land at that latitude.
-Land masses change temperature more quickly than oceans, because of the mixing of surface and deep water and the fact that soil has a lower volumetric heat capacity than water.
+Land masses change surface temperature more quickly than oceans, mainly because convective mixing between shallow and deeper waters keeps the ocean surface relatively cooler.
+Similarly, the very large thermal inertia of the global ocean delays changes to Earth's average surface temperature when gradually driven by other forcing factors.